lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.11.5
+- Upgraded small spaceports to capacity 800 (was 750)
+- Fixed Dhayut and Ikkuro base cruisers to have a capacity of 800 (was 750)
+- Fixed Ikkuro base cruiser: removed unusable weapon slots

 ### v1.11.4
 - Added path from Ikkuro splinters to Zero-G combat techs as an alternative to having boarding pods